python-gitlab/python-gitlab/docs/switching-to-v4.rst

 Using the v4 API
 ================

 python-gitlab uses the v4 API by default since the 1.3.0 release.
-To use the old v3 API, explicitly define ``api_version`` in the ``Gitlab`` constructor:
+If you are migrating from an older release, make sure that you remove the ``api_version`` definition in you constructors and configuration file:

+The following examples are **not valid** anymore:

 .. code-block:: python

    gl = gitlab.Gitlab(..., api_version=3)

-If you use the configuration file, also explicitly define the version:

 .. code-block:: ini